mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 As such I adapted a game template used in a Phaser tutorial.
 Thus the design started to follow the Use-Modify-Create model to limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts [@lee_computational_2011].
 Using a starting template had a number of benefits: to increase speed of feedback from learner input, to reduce coding syntax knowledge needed in starting from scratch, x

+In order to accelerate the process of making a game to fit into contextual expectations of an acceptable project timeframe, I pre-chose the genre of game to be made and based on my previous teaching experience, analysis of literature and knowledge of platform games, I pre-prepared a set of coded example and tutorials to implement a range of game design patterns.

 #### Phase Two